 Parnassos.dk ApS is a member of the Travel Guarantee Fund.
 It guarantees your money, while we guarantee your experiences.

 We are proud to be able to announce that the leading Danish Islam expert, Professor Jacob Skovgaard-Petersen of Copenhagen University, will join us throughout the week in Cairo.
-He will give us solid grounding for our exploration of one of the world’s largest cultures.
+He will give us a solid background of one of the world’s largest cultures.
+His lectures will be in English of course.

 We will be treated to his many stories about the city, including when, during the 1980s, he lived in Old Cairo, the most exotic part of the city, where he picked up yellow fever, one of the most exotic diseases.
 (No longer a risk in Egypt.)